chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 * Propagate models to the database schema.
 * Start up a web server.

 In this how-to, we will use **gunicorn**, a lightweight Python WSGI HTTP server.

 ## Introducing the Chef Community Supermarket

-The hosted [Chef Supermarket](http://supermarket.chef.io) is the location to find community shared cookbooks.
-Some of these cookbooks are maintained by my team, the Community Engineering team, others are maintained by individuals in the community.
+The [Chef Supermarket](http://supermarket.chef.io) is the location to find cookbooks shared by and with the community.
+Some of these cookbooks are maintained by my team, the Chef Community Engineering team, others are maintained by individuals in the community.

 In our example cookbook, we will be using the [application_python](https://supermarket.chef.io/cookbooks/application_python) cookbook to manage our Django app.
 We could custom create a cookbook, but for the purpose of this how-to this cookbook is sufficient.

 The Supermarket interface gives us quite a bit of information about this cookbook.
 It shows the README which has information about quickly getting started, requirements, and dependencies.
 We can go directly to the source code, or [download the cookbook](https://supermarket.chef.io/cookbooks/application_python/download) direct from the Supermarket.

 A key requirement to note is that **Chef 12** or later is required.
 Make sure that if you modify the instructions in this how-to that at minimum you use Chef 12.

 ## Download the Cookbook from the Supermarket